olivierphi/scute/README.md

 As many other dependency injection containers, Scute is able to manage two different kind of data: *services* and *parameters*.

+(note that a quick look at [the test suite](scute/tests/test_container.py) can also give you a pretty good overview of this module features)

 Defining Parameters
 -------------------